tntchn/chaosmotic-systems-wiki/README.md

 ### Before Editing
 1. As a matter of habit, everytime you open Obsidian, you should also open terminal.
 2. Enter `cd chaosmotic-systems-wiki`.
 3. Run the command `npx quartz sync`.This will synchonize the materials on your local machine with the version on GitHub which is shared by the class.
+At this point you will need to login to your Github account in the terminal, so have your username and password handy.
 4. When complete, run `npx quartz build --serve`.
 5. Open your browser and navigate to [http://localhost:8080]([url](http://localhost:8080)) to see a preview of the site that reflects your local changes.